visit-dav/visit/src/doc/cli_manual/functions.rst

 ::

-  GetViewCurve() -> ViewCurveAttributes object GetView2D() -> View2DAttributes object
-  GetView3D() -> View3DAttributes object
   GetViewAxisArray() -> ViewAxisArrayAttributes object

-return value : integer
+return type : ViewAxisArrayAttributes object
-    Both functions return objects that represent the curve, 2D, or 3D view information.
+    Object that represents the AxisArray view information.

 **Description:**

     The GetView functions return ViewAttributes objects which describe the current camera location.
-The GetView2D function should be called if the active visualization window contains 2D plots.
-The GetView3D function should be called to get the view if the active visualization window contains 3D plots.
-The GetViewCurve function should be called if the active visualization window contains 1D curve plots.
 The GetViewAxisArray function should be called if the active visualization window contains axis-array plots.

 **Example:**